IgniteUI/igniteui-docfx/en/components/card.md

 The Angular Card actions area allows additional configuration to what we have already mentioned.

-You can positions elements in the card actions area either in the start or the end by using the `igxStart` or `igxEnd` directives.
+You can position elements in the card actions area either in the start or the end by using the `igxStart` or `igxEnd` directives.

 ```html
 <igx-card-actions>